 The first ornament to go on the tree, front and center, is the one from my Aunt Nancy.

 She made it for me ten years ago.
-It’s adorned with buttons from some of my father’s shirts that his mother, my beloved Grammy, made for him as a small boy.
+It’s adorned with buttons from some of my father’s shirts that his mother, my beloved grandmother, made for him as a small boy.

 I love Christmas . . .

-Only after all the lights are on, ornaments carefully hung, home made paper chain and popcorn garland draped, does daddy lift one of our children up to place the star on top.
+Only after all the lights are on, ornaments carefully hung, homemade paper chain and popcorn garland draped does daddy lift one of our children up to place the star on top.

-Along with the “Rat Pack Christmas” music ringing through our home this time of year, loads of giggles accompany the joy as we build our ginger bread house and cut out dozens and dozens of paper snowflakes to suspend from the ceiling in the children’s room.
+Along with the “Rat Pack Christmas” music ringing through our home this time of year, loads of giggles accompany the joy as we build our gingerbread house and cut out dozens and dozens of paper snowflakes to suspend from the ceiling in the children’s room.

 This week begins the . . .
 Baking!
 Baking!
 Baking!

-While my husband, Bryan, continues to track and make the wines at the winery during the week, the children and I will dance around the cozy home, making a mess of Santa size proportions rolling out dough, cracking walnuts collected from the ground out front, cooling and wrapping up cookies and turning our kitchen into a real elves workshop!
+While my husband, Bryan, continues to track and make the wines at the winery during the week, the children and I will dance around the cozy home, making a mess of Santa size proportions rolling out dough, cracking walnuts collected from the ground out front, cooling and wrapping up cookies and turning our kitchen into a real elves workshop.

 Mama reads out loud to everyone until Christmas eve when daddy will gift us with the reading of the classic, “T’was the Night Before Christmas”, which is his very own copy from his childhood.

 With my heart full of joy, I share with all, the traditions and blessings that I hope my children will carry in their hearts for always and wish you peace and love now and into a bright, shiny New Year.

-Note: Articles by Guest Post Contributors may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.
+Note: Articles by Guest Post Contributors may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.